rrichardson/disambiguating/draft2.md

 #### Relational Models

-Relational databases have enjoyed the most popularity throughout recent history.
-Early on, it was because they made efficient use of a very rare and valuable resource, hard-disk space.
-Lately, however, hard-disk space is incredibly cheap.
-Despite the original requirement being now irrelevant, they are still widely used today because they are very flexible and their models are well understood.
+Relational databases have enjoyed popularity throughout recent history.
+Throughout the 80's and 90's, the chief feature of relational models was that they made efficient use of a very rare and valuable resource: hard-disk space.
+As of late, the relative cost of disk storage has fallen.[3]
+Despite the original requirement being no longer relevant, they are still widely used today because of their flexibility, and well understood models.
 Also, SQL, the lingua franca of relational data, is commonly known among programmers.

 The one downside of relational databases is their storage models don't lend themselves well to storing or retrieving huge amounts of data.
 Query operations against relational tables typically require accessing multiple indexes and sophisticated schemes which work well for 1GB of data, but not so well for 1TB of data.

-Relational database allow arbitrary dissection of data into "tables" which are defined by a schema.
+Relational databases allow arbitrary dissection of data into "tables" which are defined by a schema.
 A schema defines the valid data types which will be the "columns" of the data.
 Columns are the segments of "rows" of data inserted into the database.
 The advantage of relational databases is they can store data in a compact way.
 By logically breaking up data sets into "logically atomic" parts, data can be referenced instead of replicated.
 When retrieving these objects, the database engine or the client application must fetch these parts and re-assemble them.
 This typically involves joins to additional tables and/or indexes, which increased the overhead and